iPankajKumar/covidtracker/README.md

 # Covid Tracker India

-This project is an initiative taken by volunteers to help everyone search vaccination slots in a better and effient way with least hard work, you can choose your preferences and we'll do the hard work for you.
+This project is an initiative taken by volunteers to help everyone search vaccination slots in a better and efficient way with least amount of efforts, you can choose your preferences and we'll do the hard work for you.